 Earlier still a show called The Inter Galactic Image Factory at Liverpool Street brought together four of the NAS 2014 cohort including Hoffmann (with Seth Birchall, Mason Kimber and Conor O’Shea).
 Hoffmann’s paintings in this show are different to those in the later shows but clearly show the same impulse.
 An artist’s statement appears on Hoffmann’s website which explicitly connects his practice to the use of smart technologies and the Internet.
 While this statement is in a rather tortured form, it illuminates what this work is about.

+Images are now simultaneously representing, existing and omnipresent as a form of “virtual reality”.
 By regarding the digital image as a form of readymade imbued by its time, place, culture, Hoffmann’s practice investigates the potential for a new paradigm in painting which courts a contest between photographic representation and painterly application.
 Through the negation of linearity and hierarchy in subject, Hoffmann locates images in painting from this “virtual reality” to form an autobiography.

 And so we see that, without explicit reference, Hoffmann is in Gerhard Richter territory, struggling with the same issues about reality, image, painting and autobiography, now in the digital age.